wds4/tribal-tapestry/experiment/worksheet.md

 <h1 align="center" >A Test of the Tribal Tapestry Hypothesis: Worksheet</h1>

-Examiner: *State the hypothesis of the Tribal Tapestry, in its entirety, in your own words.*
+Examiner: *State the core hypothesis of the Tribal Tapestry, in your own words.*

 The Subject must answer this question from memory.
 The Examiner checks which of the following are included in the answer and fills in the blanks for later assessment.